knative/client/docs/cmd/kn_service_create.md

       --scale-init int                    Initial number of replicas with which a service starts.
 Can be 0 or a positive integer.
       --scale-max int                     Maximum number of replicas.
       --scale-min int                     Minimum number of replicas.
+      --scale-target int                  Recommendation for when to scale up based on the concurrent number of incoming request.
+Defaults to --concurrency-limit when given.
-      --scale-window string               Duration to look back for making auto-scaling decisions.
+      --scale-utilization int             Percentage of concurrent requests utilization before scaling up. (default 70) --scale-window string               Duration to look back for making auto-scaling decisions.
 The service is scaled to zero if no request was received in during that time. (eg: 10s)
       --service-account string            Service account name to set.
 An empty argument ("") clears the service account.
 The referenced service account must exist in the service's namespace.
       --target string                     Work on local directory instead of a remote cluster (experimental)